-Fig. 40-Side Console
+Fig. 44-Side Console

 - 2. Move the throttle (2) up to 1/4 throttle position. - 3.
 Turn the ignition key (3) clockwise to start the engine.
 Release the key when the engine starts.
-The key will return to the run position when released. - 4.
+The key will return to the run position when released.
+Do not crank the engine continuously more than 10 seconds.
+Allow a 60 second interval between starting attempts. - 4.
 Idle the engine for a few minutes to allow it to warm up.
-Gradually push the choke control knob in as the engine warms. - 5.
-Increase throttle setting to maximum.
+Gradually push the choke control knob in as the engine warms.

+5. Increase throttle setting to 3000-3500 rpm.
 Maximum engine speed is required for smooth operation of hydraulics.

-6.1.1 Stopping Procedure
+7.1.1 Stopping Procedure